 Whilst Polar Bears are the main attraction for many people, there is plenty of other wildlife to look for including a superb range of seabirds and other mammals.
 Potential birds include Tufted and Horned Puffin, Crested and Parakeet Auklets, White-billed Diver, Spectacled Eider and Sandhill Crane whereas the list of possible cetaceans includes Humpback, Grey and Bowhead Whales.
 Whilst cruising in the sea-ice around Wrangel we are likely to find Pacific Walrus and ashore will look for Musk Ox, Arctic Fox, Snowy Owl, the tusks of extinct Wrangel Mammoths and much more.

 Sun 7th August 2022

 - Contact Us

-Please note Heritage Expeditions will be offering several expeditions to Wrangel Island on two ships in 2022.
+Please note Heritage Expeditions will be offering several expeditions to Wrangel Island in 2022.
 Please contact us for the full list of options.

 Pre and post cruise transfers, all on board ship accommodation, meals and all expedition shore excursions.
 Limosa/WildWings checklist of birds and mammals.

 All items of a personal nature, laundry, drinks, gratuities.
 International/domestic flights, visas and travel insurance.

 The voyage will be accompanied by a Limosa/WildWings tour leader subject to a minimum number of bookings.
 If this total is not achieved, there are always expert bird and wildlife guides employed by Heritage Expeditions aboard the vessel who are there to assist everyone.

 The price quoted above is per person for the most basic cabin.
 Please click on the 'trip info' tab for prices for different cabins types.

 The Tour Cost is the amount you will pay Limosa.